paulopontovaz/ptsv-csv-parser/README.md

 A CSV parser created as an exercise for applying JavaScript concepts.

 This package is used for parsing a .csv file to a JSON structure specified by a class which must `extend` the `CsvDataObject` class.
-Both the `Parser` class and the `CsvDataObject` class are provided by this package and are to be used together in order for the parsing to work.
+Both the `Parser` class and the `CsvDataObject` class are provided by this package.
+It is possible for each row parsed from the .csv to be an instance of a provided class.
+The provided class will have to:
+- Be passed in to the parser's constructor (second argument),
+- Extend from the `CsvDataObject` class,
+- and implement its `getPropertyNames` function.

 Please refer to the [Morning Train Challenge](https://github.com/paulopontovaz/morning-train-challenge) repository for an example of this package in action.

-### Example
+### Examples
 Handling request from client receiving the CSV file:
 ```javascript